shapeoko/Docs/content/firstjob.md

 ##Another Rectangle

 Select Insert -> Rounded Rectangle.
 When the dialog box comes up, input 3.125 for both the length and width. leave the radius as 0.2.
 Click OK.
 You now have another rounded rectangle!
-Move the rounded rectangle so the bottom left corner is slightly inside of the bigger rectangle.
+If necessary, move the rounded rectangle so the smaller one is inside of the bigger rectangle.
 Like this:

 ![rectangle](firstjob/mc_rr2.png)